BrianGenisio/future-ready-angular/slides/dereference-treat-app-js-like-a-di-container.md

-##  Dereference Treat app.js like a DI container
+## Treat app.js like a DI container

-This is a new Markdown slide